- Hospice is a health care option for people with any kind of life-limiting illness.

 Despite the benefits, many people are reluctant to discuss hospice care.
 Sometimes patients assume doctors will bring up hospice when it becomes appropriate, but doctors are often waiting for patients to indicate they’re ready to talk about it.
 This often results in patients enrolled in hospice care for very short periods of time, getting fewer benefits from the team of professionals ready to assist them and their families.

 Many also wonder about the cost of hospice services.
 Hospice care is a covered benefit under Medicare Part A and Medicaid.
 Most private insurance companies also have a hospice benefit.
-As a not-for-profit, Midland Care receives community financial support that allows them to provide hospice care for anyone – regardless of ability to pay.
+As a not-for-profit, Midland Care receives community financial support that allows them to provide hospice care options to those without insurance.

 Anyone, including caregivers, family, friends or professionals, can start the conversation about hospice.
-Not-for-profit Midland Care has provided hospice care in the Topeka area for 37 years.
-A group of hospice-certified nurses and physicians is available 24-hours a day to patients or their families.
+Not-for-profit Midland Care has provided hospice care in the Topeka area for 41 years.
+A group of hospice nurses and physicians is available 24-hours a day to patients or their families.
 If you or someone you love could use help, call today.